 If that’s the case, talk to your doctor about it.

-Although Agmatine is present in small amounts in some foods and beverages (particularly alcoholic beverages like beer and wine), you need to take an Agmatine supplement in order to actually derive any notable benefit.
+Although Agmatine is present in small amounts in some foods and beverages (particularly alcoholic beverages like beer and wine), you need to supplement with it to get enough to make a difference.